mayeranalytics/nanopage/README.md

 can be found on [github](https://github.com/mayeranalytics/nanopage).
 A demo app is also on [github](https://github.com/mayeranalytics/nanopage-demo).

-Documentation can be found on [http://nanopage.li/documentation](http://nanopage.li/documentation).
+Documentation can be found [here](documentation.md) and also on the demo site at [http://nanopage.li/documentation](http://nanopage.li/documentation).

 *nanoPage* development is currently in the *alpha* stage.
 Critique, suggestions, and contributions, are most welcome.